 We passed by homes with beautiful wrought iron gates and heard stories about the need for iron during the Civil War.
 Some gates were melted for the cause.
 We also learned a bit about oleander, a beautiful yet poisonous garden shrub.
 (There’s oleander behind the fence below.)

-Palmetto Tours took us along Charleston’s battery, a public park that runs along the waterfront and was once the site where pirates were publicly hung.
+Palmetto Tours took us along Charleston’s Battery, a public park that runs along the waterfront and was once the site where pirates were publicly hung.

 We also heard about the country’s first female serial killer who made her home near Charleston.
 Her name was Lavinia Fisher and legend has it that she would serve (oleander?) tea to wealthy male guests at her inn.
 Long story short, she and her husband would murder the poor guys if the tea didn’t do the job and they would take all their possessions.
 They got caught and were sentenced.
 On her way to the gallows, it was reported that Lavinia’s lasts words went something like, “If any of you have a message to give the devil, give it to me quick — I’m about to meet him!”

 My view of the waterfront along the battery – I sat on the second row of the carriage on the left-hand side.
+(Charleston is a great place to take pictures.
+Be sure to tag your pictures with #ExploreCharleston.)

 When in Charleston, you need to make sure that you eat some good Southern food.
 For dining in the historic section, I can tell you from first-hand experience that the Cru Cafe is pretty kewl.
 (Bad joke, I know.
 It really was pretty cool.)
 It’s practically a stone’s throw away from Palmetto Tour’s big red barn.